-Transnational collaboration presents an invaluable opportunity for countries in the Baltic Sea Region to learn from one another, leveraging cultural similarities while benefiting from diverse political approaches.
+Transnational collaboration presents an invaluable opportunity for countries in the Baltic Sea Region to learn from each other, leveraging cultural similarities while benefiting from diverse political approaches.
 Recognising this, the Transnational Community of Practice emphasises the importance of ongoing dialogue that can support countries in navigating through regulatory and policy processes.
 Countries across the Baltic Sea Region are at different stages in developing and implementing regulations relevant to psychosocial factors.
 Some countries have made significant breakthroughs in areas such as defining terminology or establishing advanced regulatory frameworks.
-Others are refining their approaches and expanding their efforts in key areas, such as social dialogue.
-However, each country's experiences offer essential learning opportunities for others.
+Others are in the process of refining their approaches and expanding efforts in key areas like social dialogue.
+However, each country's experiences offer important learning opportunities for others.
 Whether through navigating challenges, advancing policy dialogues, or addressing emerging needs, all countries benefit from the diverse experiences and insights of their neighbours.

-The Baltic Sea Region countries face several shared challenges, particularly in translating national regulations into practical action.
-While regulations are in place, there is an ongoing effort to ensure that these are effectively implemented and embraced in workplaces.
+The Baltic Sea Region countries face several shared challenges, particularly when it comes to translating national regulations into practical action.
+While regulations are in place, there is ongoing effort to ensure that these are effectively implemented and embraced in workplaces.
 Reaching and motivating employers, especially in smaller workplaces, to apply and effectively implement these regulations beyond minimum compliance remains an area of focus.
 Across the region, there is a strong interest in exploring solutions and developing effective strategies to address joint challenges, with a shared commitment to creating healthier and more supportive work environments.